Updated: May 11

 : Exegesis [ < Greek exègeisthai (to interpret) < ex- (out) + hègeisthai (to lead).
 Related to English 'seek'.]
 Definition: To interpret a text by way of a thorough analysis of its content.
 When you do exegesis, you are an exegete who is exegeting the text.
 What you are doing is described as being exegetical.
 In its most basic Bible-relevant meaning, exegesis means finding out what the Spirit originally was saying through its author in that Bible passage.

-Exegesis is what comes out of the Bible, as against what gets read into it.
-(Of course, the ways we use to find out from the Bible are often merely ways to put something into it 'between the lines' which really is eisegesis.
+Exegesis is what you get out of the Bible, as opposed to what gets read into it.
+A personal reflection of oneself like looking in a mirror.
+Of course, the ways we use to find out from the Bible are often merely ways to put something into the idea of reading ”between the lines“ for our lives.
 In a more theological setting, exegesis means what comes from the use of certain methods of studying the Bible.

 Just about every imaginable method already has a name, and there are all sorts of mixes, but the main types are :